legal-nlp/oab-exams/simulated/README.md

-# Cleaning and annotation of the data on the simulated exam of the Brazilian Bar Exam (OAB) made by FGV DIREITO RIO.
+# Cleaning and annotation of the data on the simulated exam

+Simularted created by FGV DIREITO RIO.

 In order to make the process of cleaning and formated data more efficient, two scritps written in Python were used: clean\_data\_simulated.py and insert\_answer\_simulated.py.
 However, this process is not fully automatic.
 Hence, some manual changes are needed.

 The steps of the process used is: